scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This section contains simplified snapshots of the packet header at each hop.
 These snapshots are depicted in tables and they show the most relevant information of the header, including the SCION path and underlay IP encapsulation for local communication.
 The current Info Field (with metadata on the current path segment) in the SCION header is depicted as _italic_ in the tables.
 The current Hop Field, representing the current AS, is shown **bold**.
 The snapshot tables also include references to IP/UDP addresses.
 In this context, words "ingress" and "egress" refer to the direction of travel the SCION packet.

-- *Step 1 -* **A->R1**: <br> The SCION-enabled Endpoint A in AS ff00:0:2 creates a new SCION packet destined for destination Endpoint B in AS ff00:0:3, with payload P. Endpoint A sends the packet (for the chosen forwarding path) to the next SCION router as provided by its control service, which is in this case Router R1.
+- *Step 1 -* **A->R1**: <br> The SCION Endpoint A in AS ff00:0:2 creates a new SCION packet destined for destination Endpoint B in AS ff00:0:3, with payload P. Endpoint A sends the packet (for the chosen forwarding path) to the next SCION router as provided by its control service, which is in this case Router R1.
 Endpoint A encapsulates the SCION packet into an underlay UDP/IPv4 header for the local delivery to Router R1, utilizing AS ff00:0:2's internal routing protocol.
 The current Info Field is *IF1*.
 Upon receiving the packet, Router R1 will forward the packet on the egress interface that Endpoint A has included into the first Hop Field of the SCION header.

 |  Field      | Value                                                         | Description                 |
 |-------------+---------------------------------------------------------------+-----------------------------|